kongaskristjan/fire-hpp/README.md

 # Fire for C++

-Fire for C++ is a library for creating a command line interface directly from function signature, inspired by [python-fire](https://github.com/google/python-fire).
-Here's a complete example of adding two numbers with a CLI:
+Fire for C++, inspired by [python-fire](https://github.com/google/python-fire), is a library that creates a command line interface from function signature.
+Here's a program that adds two numbers from command line:
  ```
 #include <iostream>
 #include <fire.hpp>